Assistant Coach / Cornerbacks

 Woodward was a four-year letterman with the Minutemen and, as a senior, completed 50-of-93 for 613 yards with two touchdowns and rushed 22 times for 62 yards.
-He served as back-up to all-time passing leader Liam Coen and holder for four seasons.
-He was a member of the 2006 Division I-AA National Championship team.
+He served as back-up to UMass’ all-time passing leader Liam Coen and was the team's holder for four seasons.
+He was a member of the 2006 squad that reached the Division I-AA National Championship Game.

 A native of Wendell, Mass., Woodward earned his undergraduate degree in psychology from UMass in 2009.